ruruchouu/DH150-Christine-Yu/Assignment08/README.md

 ### Pitch video

+View my pitch video at this link : https://youtu.be/bi6w83oXc30

 ### Conclusion: what did you learn throughout the process?

 UI/UX design is a highly iterative process and a developer would have to continuously evaluate and learn from user's feedback to reach a finalized prototype.
 Rather than deciding on what you personally would like from a product, the perspective of a user may suggest other results and concerns.
 I learned that there is a limit to how much I can include in the prototype and not all ideas are useful or helpful.
 By carefully selecting the best components and incorporating user suggestions, I can create a product that users are satisfied with.